baolhq/gotem/README.md

-# gotem - Dotfiles Management CLI
+# got'em - Dotfiles Management CLI

-> gotem is a command-line interface (CLI) tool for managing and organizing your dotfiles in a clean and efficient way.
+> got'em is a command-line interface (CLI) tool for managing and organizing your dotfiles in a clean and efficient way.
 It allows you to easily back up, restore, and sync your dotfiles across different systems using a configuration-driven approach.

 ### Features